Sarah Hyland Gets Slammed On Instagram For Photo Of Fiancé Wells Adams Grabbing Her Boobs

 However, just as many commenters were quick to come to Sarah’s defense, writing such things as, “They’re just having fun!” and “The world has gone crazy!”

-Another user got a laugh in at the expression on Wells’ face, writing, “Wells face! ???????? like, “these are mine and I know it!”
-Lol! ????”
+Another user got a laugh in at the expression on Wells’ face, writing, “Wells face!???????? like, ‘these are mine and I know it!’
+Lol!????”

-Sarah, for her part, doesn’t seem to mind the haters’ comments, else she’d have taken down the pic, which she clearly hasn’t.
+Sarah, for her part, doesn’t seem to mind the haters’ comments.

 Sarah and Wells do love a bit of playful posing for her Instagram feed.
-Last week, as reported at the time by The Inquisitr, the duo channeled Freddie Mercury and David Bowie for a cute shoot.
+Last week, as reported at the time by The Inquisitr, the duo channeled Freddie Mercury and David Bowie for a cute Halloween shoot.